-In her decision in the G 300 Holdings case, Madam Justice Romaine notes that counsel for the landlord argued that the acts the tenants relied upon to prove part performance were not unequivocal.
+In her decision in the G 400 Holdings case, Madam Justice Romaine notes that counsel for the landlord argued that the acts the tenants relied upon to prove part performance were not unequivocal.
 Justice Romaine, however, disagreed.
 Without referring to any authority in connection with the idea that the acts had to be "unequivocal" or quoting the actual test, she found (at para.
 55) that "[t]he acts relied upon in the context of the evidence as a whole are unequivocally referable to the Offer to Lease" (emphasis added).
 The test from Maddison actually requires that the "the acts relied upon as part performance must be unequivocally, and in their own nature, referable to some such agreement as that alleged ..."
-Is "in the context of the evidence as a whole.
+Is "in the context of the evidence as a whole" in keeping with "in their own nature"?
+"In their own nature" suggests the acts must speak for themselves and not derive their meaning from the circumstances as a whole.
 The point is not discussed, and it is not discussed, at least in part, because the test Justice Romaine applied was only alluded to.